klauer/epics-sumo-mirror/doc/reference-sumo.rst

 For each dependency of a module this structure contains the version of the dependency and a state.
-The state can be "stable" or "testing" or "scanned" but is always "scanned" if the file was generated with sumo-db.
+The state can be "stable" or "testing" or "scanned" but is always "scanned" if the file was generated with sumo db.

 .. _reference-sumo-The-build-database: